-- Be in writing: it can arise out of an exchange of written communications or be contained in a document to which reference is made in the main agreement. - Designate the arbitrator(s) (should the case arise, by reference to arbitration rules) or at least provide for a procedure for their appointment.
+- Be in writing: it can arise out of an exchange of written communications or be contained in a document to which reference is made in the main agreement. - Designate the arbitrator(s) (should the case arise, by reference to arbitration rules), or at least provide for a procedure for their appointment.

-A submission agreement must additionally define the subject matter of the dispute.
+A submission agreement must, in addition, define the subject matter of the dispute.

-In international arbitration, there is no requirement as to the form of the arbitration agreement.
+In international arbitration, there are no formal requirements as to the form of the arbitration agreement.
 Its existence must, however, be proved.